The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 Make it easier

-If you are new to performing a cable seated row, you may want to apply a few modifications to make the exercise easier
+If you are new to performing a cable seated row, you may want to apply a few modifications to make the exercise easier.

-- Start with a light weight and low reps.
+- Start with lightweight and low reps.

 Make it harder